Bhupesh-V/Bhupesh-V.github.io/_posts/2022-7-1-if-i-could-change-one-thing-about-tech-interviews.md

 > Aren't we told that a "good software engineer" has good communication skills apart from coding skills.
 If that's the case take a step back and ponder how you folks communicate "during" and "after" the interview process is over.
 Can you try to improve it?

-If you say you don't have time to right down your thoughts because of large number of interviews, Or maybe back-to-back interviews or maybe tight deadlines etc. Here are some minimal tips you could follow
+If you say you don't have time to write down your thoughts because of large number of interviews, Or maybe back-to-back interviews or maybe tight deadlines etc. Here are some minimal tips you could follow

 _(Full disclosure: I am not an interviewer, never have I ever interviewed anyone but I believe this is how would I go about doing it)_.

 1. Reserve some 5-10 minutes before the interview to go through candidate's resume/portfolio.
 Get an understanding what do they write about themselves, read every resume as a short story, this would probably take 5 mins max.
-2. During the interview when they are busy solving problems (and there is a awkward silence), right your understanding of the candidate.
+2. During the interview when they are busy solving problems (and there is a awkward silence), write your understanding of the candidate.
 3. After the interview is over, and you have made your mind not to move forward with them, Take 2 mins to write what caused you to make that decision and ask your HR to _"copy-paste"_ and send it to the candidate with the obvious _"rejection-template-copy"_.

 That's all we ask.
 Literally how hard is it?